cassandra2010/AndrewNgExercises/README.md

-Will try out various ML algorithms.
-Will first try to complete exercises from Andrew Ng's Course in Python.
+Exercises from Andrew Ng's ML Course in Python.